 Spencer’s music career and credits are equally formidable, having produced and overseen projects involving: Stevie Wonder, Tina Turner, Beyonce and Destiny’s Child, Darius Rucker/Hootie & The Blowfish, KISS, Green Day, Godsmack, Aerosmith, Sheryl Crow, Eric Clapton, Keith Urban, Britney Spears, 3 Doors Down, BB King, Heart, Cheap Trick, Jeff Beck, Brian May of Queen, Ritchie Sambora of Bon Jovi, Graham Nash, Alanis Morissette, Beach Boys, Quiet Riot and N’Sync to name a few.
 Amongst the 197 albums which Spencer has produced throughout his career, he helmed Tina Turner’s Acid Queen album from her role in The Who’s “Tommy” while serving as worldwide chief of A&R at United Artists as well as Quiet Riot’s “Metal Health”, the first debut hard rock album to reach #1 on the Billboard charts, selling over 7.5 million copies at that time.

-As an early pioneer of laser light shows, Spencer also shepherded the first #1 rock album (Billy Thorpe’s Children Of The Sun) to be developed into computer-animated laser choreography and exhibited in planetariums across North America.
+As an early pioneer of laser light shows, Spencer also produced the first, million selling #1 rock album, Billy Thorpe’s Children Of The Sun (which he also co-wrote), to be developed into computer-animated laser choreography and exhibited in planetariums across North America.

 Spencer is an honors graduate and 3rd year scholarship recipient from Loyola University School of Law.
 He was the youngest individual to pass the California Bar Exam at the time.
 His B.A. in Political Science (received at 20 years of age) is from UCLA.